You built your dream app.Now you can't get a customer.

 Maya checks every post before it goes live.
 No spam, no bans.

 Tools that blast every community get accounts suspended and products blacklisted.
 Before anything posts, Maya checks that it fits the room, matches your voice, and isn't pitching too hard too often.
-Your Reddit, your LinkedIn, your X — they build value over time.
+Your Reddit, your LinkedIn, and your X build value over time.
 She never burns them for a shortcut.

 Pricing